jose-litium/Soar-incident-responses/README.md

 This project simulates the kickoff of a security incident response process, automated through Google Workspace tools.
 It mimics how a Chronicle SOAR block could trigger workflows upon detecting an incident via API or webhook.

 The solution includes:
-- 📄 Google Docs: auto-generated incident report based on a template.
+- 📄 **Google Docs**: Auto-generated incident report based on a template.
-- 📬 Gmail/Chat: automatic incident kickoff communication with stakeholders.
+- 📬 **Gmail/Chat**: Automatic incident kickoff communication with stakeholders.
-- 🧠 Executive summary creation.
+- 🧠 **Executive Summary Creation**: Generated and added to the report.
-- ⏰ Scheduled reminders (optional).
+- ⏰ **Scheduled Reminders**: Optional feature for follow-up notifications.
-- 📈 Extensible SOAR-style logic for future enhancements.
+- 📈 **Extensible SOAR-Style Logic**: Framework for future enhancements like integration with Google Chronicle.

 ---

 ## 🎯 Use Case Scenario

 An alert was raised after a user logged into Google Workspace from Ghana.
-The login matched a known IOC and MFA was used.
-The user was accessing sensitive data, and an incident was triggered for formal IR process.
+The login matched a known IOC (Indicator of Compromise) and MFA (Multi-Factor Authentication) was used.
+The user was accessing sensitive data, and an incident was triggered for the formal Incident Response (IR) process.

 ---

 ## 🔩 Components & Workflow

 1. **Trigger**:
-   - Via Webhook (`doPost`) or Manual execution (`main()`).
+   - Incident detection can be triggered via Webhook (`doPost`) or manually by executing the `main()` function.

 2. **Incident Object Construction**:
-   - Parses input JSON (see [`mock_incident.json`](./mock_incident.json)).
+   - The incident data is parsed from input JSON (for testing, see the [`mock_incident.json`](./mock_incident.json) file).

 3. **Document Creation**:
-   - Uses `createIncidentReport()` to clone a Google Docs template and populate placeholders.
+   - The function `createIncidentReport()` clones a Google Docs template and populates the document with incident details using placeholders.

 4. **Executive Summary**:
-   - Created by `generateExecutiveSummary()` and inserted at the top of the document.
+   - The function `generateExecutiveSummary()` creates a brief summary of the incident and inserts it at the top of the report.

 5. **Kickoff Communication**:
-   - `sendIncidentNotification()` sends a Gmail message with summary and doc link to stakeholders.
+   - The function `sendIncidentNotification()` sends an email via Gmail to relevant stakeholders with a summary and a link to the generated incident report.

 6. **Logging**:
-   - Activities logged (can be expanded to Google Sheets or Stackdriver).
+   - Actions and key events are logged.
+This can be extended to log into a Google Sheet or Stackdriver for tracking and monitoring.

 ---